Cuomo urged to resign after probe finds he harassed 11 women - NewsBreak

 Asked about an allegation that he grabbed a woman’s breast at the executive mansion, according to the report, Cuomo responded: “I would have to lose my mind to do such a thing” to a woman he hardly knew, with multiple staff members around.

-He has also questioned the neutrality of the lawyers leading the probe.
-Kim was involved in previous investigations of corruption by people in Cuomo’s administration.

-New York state regulations say sexual harassment includes unwelcome conduct of a sexual nature — from unwanted flirtation to sexual jokes — that creates an offensive work environment, regardless of a perpetrator’s intent.
+New York state regulations define sexual harassment to include unwelcome conduct of a sexual nature — from unwanted flirtation to sexual jokes — that creates an offensive work environment, regardless of a perpetrator’s intent.

 Cuomo championed a landmark 2019 state law that made it easier for sexual harassment victims to prove their case in court.
 Alleged victims no longer have to meet the high bar of proving sexual harassment is “severe and pervasive.”